kilsedar/urban-geo-big-data-3d/README.md

 <p align="center"><img src="images/screenshots/deformation-naples-1.png" width="600"></p>

-## Volunteered Geographic data (VGI) land cover visualization and query
+## Volunteered geographic information (VGI) land cover visualization and query

 The VGI land cover data is collected using <a href="https://github.com/kilsedar/land-cover-collector">Land Cover Collector</a> application and visualized on Cesium virtual globe.
 Each land cover point can be queried.
 The points of same class are aggregated after a certain zoom level.